Tracardi/tracardi-api/docs/qa/code/plugins.md

 from tracardi.service.plugin.domain.register import Plugin, Spec, MetaData from tracardi.service.plugin.domain.register import Form, FormGroup, FormField, FormComponent  #

+# this is the function that will be called to get the data of plugin when it is registered.
 def register() -> Plugin:
     return Plugin(